mqSociology/underthehood/pages/mydoc/introduction.md

 <div style="text-align:center"><img src ="images/introduction_image_03.PNG" style="max-width:100%;" /></div>

 Now you need to tell the console to open up the relevant sub directory.
-Do this by typing "cd methods101".
+Do this by typing "cd methods101" where methods101 is the folder you wish to open.

 Finally, type "bundle exec jekyll serve".